MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/Writing-Portable-Modules.md

 accidentally get introduced into the module.
 Incompatibilities are discovered at compile time instead of runtime.

-However, it'sn't required to target .NET Standard for a module to work with both Windows PowerShell and PowerShell Core, as long as you use compatible APIs.
+However, it isn't required to target .NET Standard for a module to work with both Windows PowerShell and PowerShell Core, as long as you use compatible APIs.
 The Intermediate Language (IL) is compatible between the two runtimes.
 You can target .NET Framework 4.6.1, which is compatible with .NET Standard 2.0.
 If you don't use APIs outside of .NET Standard 2.0, then your module works with